 The Social Security Administration looks at your earnings to determine whether the work activity is SGA.
-Generally, if you are working and your wages average \$1180 (SGA for 2018) or more per month, Social Security presumes that you are making SGA and not disabled.
+If you are working and your wages average \$1,350 (the monthly SGA amount for 2022) or more per month, Social Security presumes that you are making SGA and not disabled.
 If you are not working at the SGA level, Social Security will evaluate your medical condition to determine whether you can perform your prior work or any other type of employment.